CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_kallisto.md

 folder: mydoc
 ---

+## Intro
+a bit about Kallisto and why we like it for alignments

 ## Installing Kallisto on a Mac OS

-If you're running a Mac OS, then being by downloading [Homebrew](https://brew.sh/).
+If you're running a Mac OS, then being by downloading and installing [Homebrew](https://brew.sh/) with this single line of code:

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-Now installing Kallisto is simple
+This makes installing Kallisto simple:
 ```
 brew tap homebrew/science
 brew install kallisto
 ```

-Test whether it is properly installed by typing ```kallisto```
+Test whether Kallisto is properly installed by typing ```kallisto```

 ## Installing Kallisto on a Windows OS